 IFTA, Inc. will also pay for rental cars for the Board Meetings only.
-Rental cars are picked up at Enterprise, just a short distance from the hotel.
 Board members volunteer to pick up the cars.

 If IFTA, Inc. arranges your air travel, the air travel costs will be paid for directly by IFTA, Inc. at the time the tickets are purchased.
 Air travel arrangements can easily be made by utilizing CB Travel.
 We will give you information on how to use CB Travel if you have not already done so.
 Baggage fees will be reimbursed with a receipt.